go-goyave/goyave/docs_src/src/guide/basics/routing.md

 ## Validation

-You can assign a validation rule set to each route.
+You can assign a validation rules set to each route.
 Learn more in the dedicated [section](./validation).
 You should always validate incoming requests.

 ``` go
 router.Route("POST", "/products", productsController.Create, validation.RuleSet{